Start date: September 2024

 - UCL and Peking University are top-ranked global universities working together to deliver a top-ranked MBA programme

-- The National School of Development at Peking University is one of China’s most influential economics and public policy think tanks, and focuses on creating leaders with a broad world view
+- The National School of Development at Peking University is one of China’s most influential economics and public policy think tanks and focuses on creating leaders with a broad world view

-- Graduates will be welcomed into both the UCL and Peking University alumni community, with combined membership of more than 500,000
+- Graduates will be welcomed into both the UCL and Peking University alumni community, with a combined membership of more than 500,000

-Peking University (Beida) is China’s leading university and ranks among the best universities in Asia and the World.
+Peking University (Beida) is China’s leading university and ranks among the best universities in Asia and the world.

-Diverse and complementary research and teaching strengths of the UCL School of Management and the Peking University National School of Development build the foundations of the programme.
+The diverse and complementary research and teaching strengths of the UCL School of Management and the Peking University National School of Development build the foundations of the programme.